 Pregnancy is an exciting time filled with lots of milestones and markers.
-Your baby is growing and developing at a rapid pace, so here’s an overview of what the little one is up to this week.
+Your baby is growing and developing at a rapid pace.
+Here’s an overview of what the little one is up to during each week.

 Weeks 1 and 2

-Though you aren’t actually pregnant in weeks one and two, doctors use the start of your last menstrual period to date your pregnancy.
+Though you aren’t pregnant in weeks 1 and 2, doctors use the start of your last menstrual period to date your pregnancy.

-The follicles on your ovaries are developing until one (or two!) dominates and is released during ovulation, around 14 days after the start of your period.
+The follicles on your ovaries are developing until one or two dominate and are released during ovulation.
+This occurs around 14 days after the start of your period.

-Conception occurs at the beginning of week three — after ovulation — when your egg is finally released and fertilized by the father’s sperm.
-After fertilization, your baby’s sex, hair color, eye color, and more are determined by its chromosomes.
+Conception occurs at the beginning of week 3 — after ovulation — when your egg is released and fertilized by the father’s sperm.
+After fertilization, your baby’s sex, hair color, eye color, and other characteristics are determined by chromosomes.

 Your baby has just implanted in your uterine lining and is now a tiny fetal pole around 1/25-inch long.
 Their heart is already forming along with arm and leg buds, brain, and spinal cord.

 To get an idea of your baby’s size, look at the tip of a pen.
 The embryo now has three layers.
-The ectoderm will turn into her skin and nervous system.
+The ectoderm will turn into their skin and nervous system.

 The mesoderm will form their bones, muscles, and reproductive system.
-Lastly, the endoderm will make up the mucous membranes, lungs, intestines, and more.
+The endoderm will make up the mucous membranes, lungs, intestines, and more.

-By week six, baby’s heartbeat can usually be detected on an ultrasound as a fast flicker.
+By week 6, your baby’s heartbeat can usually be detected as a fast flicker on an ultrasound.

-Baby’s face is slowly getting some definition this week.
-Their arms and legs look like paddles and they’re a little bigger than the top of a pencil eraser.
+Your baby’s face is slowly getting some definition this week.
+Their arms and legs look like paddles, and they’re a little bigger than the top of a pencil eraser.

-The heart is beating regularly, fingers and toes are sprouting, and their head and brain continue to develop.
-Pretty soon, all of their organs will be working together.
+Your baby’s heart is beating regularly, their fingers and toes are sprouting, and their head and brain continue to develop.
+Soon their organs will be working together.

 Boy or girl?
-Your baby’s genitals are beginning to develop this week, though you won’t be able to detect the sex on an ultrasound for a while longer.
+Your baby’s genitals are beginning to develop this week, though you won’t be able to detect the sex on an ultrasound yet.

 Your baby is about 2 inches long and weighs 1/3 ounce.
 Most of the length and the weight are in the head.

-Baby is 3 inches long and weighs about 1 ounce.
-The vocal cords are beginning to form and the kidneys are now functioning.
+You baby is 3 inches long and weighs about 1 ounce.
+Their vocal cords are beginning to form, and their kidneys are now functioning.

 Welcome to the second trimester!
-Your baby has started urinating in the amniotic fluid and their intestines have returned from the umbilical cord to the abdomen.
-The riskiest part of your pregnancy is over and your chance of miscarriage has dropped to only 1 to 5 percent.
+Your baby has started urinating in the amniotic fluid, and their intestines have moved from the umbilical cord to their abdomen.
+The riskiest part of your pregnancy is over, and your chance of miscarriage has dropped to only 1 to 5 percent.

-Your baby weighs approximately 1 1/2 ounces and their crown to rump length is just about 3 1/2 inches.
+Your baby weighs approximately 1 1/2 ounces, and their crown to rump length is about 3 1/2 inches.

 If you have an ultrasound at week 15, you might see your baby’s first bones forming.

 Your little one is 4 to 5 inches long from head to toe and weighs around 3 ounces.
-What’s cool this week?
+What’s happening this week?
 They’ve started making sucking motions with their mouth.

 Fat stores that will keep your baby warm and give them energy are accumulating beneath the skin.
-Baby weighs 7 ounces and stretches 5 1.2 inches from crown to rump.
+Your baby weighs 7 ounces and stretches 5 1/2 inches from crown to rump.

 This is a big week for your baby’s senses.
-The ears are developing, and they may start hearing your voice.
-The eyes may start to detect light.
+Ears are developing, and they may start hearing your voice.
+Their eyes may start to detect light.

-Your baby can now swallow and has fine hair called lanugo covering most of his body.
-By the end of these weeks, baby will be about 7 1/2 inches from crown to rump and weigh a full pound.
+Your baby can now swallow and has fine hair called lanugo covering most of the body.
+By the end of this week your baby will be about 7 1/2 inches from crown to rump and weigh a full pound.

-You will likely feel lots of kicks and jabs at this stage as baby experiments with movement in their extremities.
-Babies born at 23 weeks can survive with months of intensive care but may have some disabilities.
+You will likely feel lots of kicks and jabs at this stage as your baby experiments with movement in their extremities.
+Babies born at 23 weeks can survive with months of intensive care, but may have some disabilities.

-Baby is 1 foot long from head to toe this week and weighs 1 1/2 pounds.
-Taste buds are forming on the tongue and their fingerprints and footprints are nearly complete.
+Now your baby is 1 foot long from head to toe and weighs 1 1/2 pounds.
+Their taste buds are forming on the tongue and their fingerprints and footprints are nearly complete.

 Your baby’s startle reflex is now developing.
 You may also notice that they have specific rest and active times.

-Your little one is approximately 9 inches from crown to rump and weighs just less than 2 pounds.
-Baby’s hearing has improved to the point that they might recognize your voice.
-Try singing or reading them books for fun.
+Your little one is approximately 13 inches from crown to rump and weighs just less than 2 pounds.
+Your baby’s hearing has improved to the point that they might recognize your voice.
+For fun, try singing or reading to them.

 Your baby’s lungs and nervous system continue to develop this week.
 Now is a great time to track your baby’s movements.
 If you notice a decrease in movement, call your doctor.

-You baby’s brain is really starting to develop this week.
-Deep ridge and indentations are forming, and the amount of tissue is increasing.
+You baby’s brain is starting to develop this week.
+Deep ridges and indentations are forming, and the amount of tissue is increasing.

 You’re in the home stretch!
 At the start of your third trimester, your baby is 10 inches from crown to rump and weighs a little over 2 pounds.

-Baby weighs 3 pounds and has grown to 10 1/2 inches this week.
-Their eyes are now open during the waking hours and their bone marrow is collecting red blood cells.
+Your baby weighs 3 pounds and has grown to 10 1/2 inches this week.
+Their eyes are now open during their waking hours and their bone marrow is collecting red blood cells.

 Your baby is 15 to 17 inches from head to toe and tips the scales at about 4 pounds.
-The eyes can now focus, and reflexes like thumb sucking are probably starting to occur as well.
+The eyes can now focus, and reflexes like thumb sucking are probably starting to occur.

-Baby has a great chance of survival with medical assistance if born after 32 weeks.
-The nervous system has developed enough that they can even regulate their own body temperature.
+Your baby has a great chance of survival with medical assistance if born after 32 weeks.
+Their nervous system has developed enough to regulate their body temperature.

 You probably know your baby is sleeping a lot, but did you realize that they might be dreaming?
 It’s true!
 Their lungs have also matured almost completely by this point.

-Baby is a whole foot long from crown to rump.
-Their fingernails have grown all the way to their fingertips and the vernix is getting even thicker than before.
+Your baby is about 17 inches long from crown to rump.
+Their fingernails have grown all the way to their fingertips, and the vernix is getting even thicker than before.

-Now begins baby’s most rapid weight gain stage — up to 12 ounces each week.
+Now begins your baby’s most rapid weight gain stage — up to 12 ounces each week.
 Right now, they’re around 5 pounds, 5 ounces.
-Most of the fat is depositing around the shoulders.
+Most of their fat is depositing around the shoulders.

-Baby is an impressive 16 to 19 inches long from head to toe and weighs a bit over 6 pounds.
-They’re running out of space in your uterus and may move around slightly less than normal as a result.
+Your baby is an impressive 17 to 19 inches long from head to toe and weighs 5 to 6 pounds.
+They’re running out of space in your uterus, so they may move around slightly less than normal.
 Speak with your doctor about counting kicks to assess fetal health.

-Baby is now gaining about 1/2 ounce in fat stores each day.
-Their major organs are ready to work in the real world!
+Your baby is now gaining about 1/2 ounce in fat stores each day.
+And your baby’s major organs are ready to work outside the womb.